taylorhummon/crossword-builder/README.md

 # Crossword Builder Monorepo #

-The Crossword Builder app aids in the construction of crossword puzzles.
+The Crossword Builder app allows a user to construct crossword puzzles.

 ## Overview ##

-We have three sub-projects in this monorepo:
+There are three sub-projects in this monorepo:

 * front_end/